supro200/sdwan-auto-upgrade/README.md

 https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-signed-urls.html
 https://cloud.google.com/storage/docs/access-control/signed-urls

-This particular script uses Azure blob storage and it's feature called shared access signature (SAS):
+This particular script uses Azure blob storage and its feature called shared access signature (SAS):

 https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview

-A shared access signature (SAS) provides secure delegated access to resources in your storage account without compromising the security of your data.
+_A shared access signature (SAS) provides secure delegated access to resources in your storage account without compromising the security of your data.
 With a SAS, you have granular control over how a client can access your data.
-You can control what resources the client may access, what permissions they have on those resources, and how long the SAS is valid, among other parameters.
+You can control what resources the client may access, what permissions they have on those resources, and how long the SAS is valid, among other parameters._

 The SAS can specify start and expiry time, allowed source IP addresses, as well as a key to generate unique signatures:
 ![Azure SAS](img/azure_sas_generate.png)